Aptauja ilgs līdz 23. oktobrim.

 26.7. ensure appropriate work organisation:

-26.7.1. limit the duration of exposure for the relevant noise level in conformity with the requirements specified in Annex 2 of these Regulations; and
+26.7.1. limit the duration of exposure for the relevant noise level in conformity with the requirements specified in Annex 2 to this Regulation;

 26.7.2. develop an appropriate work schedule with adequate rest periods.

-27. If it is not possible to implement the requirements specified in Paragraph 26 of these Regulations for technological or other substantiated reasons or they are not adequate to ensure the safety and health protection of employees, the employer shall utilise personal protective equipment for reduction of the risk caused by noise.
+27. If it is not possible to implement the requirements specified in Paragraph 26 of this Regulation for technological or other substantiated reasons or they are not adequate to ensure the safety and health protection of employees, the employer shall utilise personal protective equipment for reduction of the risk caused by noise.